Today's Articles

 A traditional pastoral lifestyle has become increasingly difficult due to outside influences of the modern world.
 Garrett Hardin's article, outlining the "tragedy of the commons," and Melville Herskovits' "cattle complex" helped influence ecologists and policymakers about the harm Maasai pastoralists were causing to savannah rangelands.
 This concept was later proven false by anthropologists but is still deeply ingrained in the minds of ecologists and Tanzanian officials.
 This influenced British colonial policymakers in 1951 to remove all Maasai from the Serengeti National Park and relegate them to areas in and around the Ngorongoro Conservation Area (NCA).
 The plan for the NCA was to put Maasai interests above all else, but this promise was never met.
 The spread of HIV was rampant.

 To further complicate their situation, in 1975, the Ngorongoro Conservation Area banned cultivation practices.
 To survive, they are forced to participate in Tanzania's monetary economy.
 They have to sell their animals and traditional medicines to buy food.
 The ban on cultivation was lifted in 1992, and cultivation has again become an important part of Maasai's livelihood.
-Park boundaries and land privatization have continued limiting the Maasai's grazing area and have forced them to change considerably.
+Park boundaries and land privatization have continued limiting the Maasai's grazing area, forcing them to change considerably.

 Over the years, many projects have begun to help Maasai tribal leaders find ways to preserve their traditions while also balancing the education needs of their children for the modern world.
 The emerging forms of employment among the Maasai people include farming, business (selling traditional medicine, running restaurants/shops, buying and selling minerals, selling milk and milk products by women, embroideries), and wage employment (as security guards/ watchmen, waiters, tourist guides), and others who are engaged in the public and private sectors.

-Many Maasai have moved away from the nomadic life to positions in commerce and government.
+Many Maasai have moved away from their nomadic lives to positions in commerce and government.
 Yet despite the sophisticated urban lifestyle they may lead, many will happily head homewards dressed in designer clothes, only to emerge from the traditional family homestead wearing a Shuka (a colorful piece of cloth), cowhide sandals, and carrying a wooden club (o-Rinka) - at ease with themselves.

 New Poem Each Day